MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 ### Format text cell with toolbar buttons

 You can use the format buttons in the text cells toolbar to do common markdown actions.
-It includes bolding text, italicizing text, paragraph/headers through a dropdown, inserting code, inserting unordered list, inserting ordered list, inserting hyperlink, and inserting image from URL.

 :::image type="content" source="media\author-execute-notebook\format-text-toolbar.png" alt-text="Screenshot of the text formatting toolbar." lightbox="media\author-execute-notebook\format-text-toolbar.png":::